 Why Most Americans Are Still Living Paycheck-to-Paycheck In Georgia

 When it comes to living paycheck-to-paycheck, one big cause could be summed up in one word: debt.
 Finding the balance of paying off your debt while building your savings can be a vicious cycle because one can affect the other, causing you to live paycheck-to-paycheck.
 And if you do find that right balance, life throws you an unexpected situation that really flattens your wallet.
-But the bright spot is, there are things you can do to fix your money troubles.
+But the bright spot is, that there are things you can do to fix your money troubles.
 From title pawning to help out in emergencies or reconfiguring your budget for your debt, you can take steps to stop living paycheck-to-paycheck.

 Make Changes To Your Budget